 With a face like this, comedy was a natural direction.
+And so was radio.

-The host and producer of the program, Fred Passmore, has been involved in both Christian radio and Christian comedy for over 20 years.
-That combination of experience is brought to focus on the production of the Sheep Laughs Comedy Show, lifting it above the level of amateur podcast and placing it in the arena of professional broadcasting.
+The host and producer of the program, Fred Passmore, has been involved in both Christian radio and Christian comedy for over 35 years.
+That combination of experience is brought to focus on the production of the Sheep Laughs Comedy Show, lifting it above the level of the amateur podcast and placing it in the arena of professional broadcasting.

 In 2002 Fred established the Sheep Laughs Records independent label, which he initially created for the publication of the Prime Example comedy CD projects.
 Learn more about that here.

 For a more personal bio (this one centered around the comedy production) go to the one on the Christian Skit Scripts site.

-I also try to feature talent that may not be heard on a wide scale, not just the big names.
+Fred: I try to feature talent that may not be heard on a wide scale, not just the big names.
 The biggest problem I face is getting new material to use on a regular basis.
 I’d like to bring a new artist to the program every time, but there aren’t that many out there.
 I still keep trying, though, and I network as many places online as I can in an effort to get them to send me their CDs.

-Because I have done it myself for many years, I have high standards when it comes to clean Christian comedy.
+Fred: Because I have done it myself for many years, I have high standards when it comes to clean Christian comedy.
 I listen for material that I enjoy and find humorous and interesting.
 This means that not just anything gets played to fill the timeslot.
 I have to like and enjoy it myself before I present it to the listener.
 This means you are getting the best material that I can find.
 It might also mean that all you will ever hear from a comedian’s CD project is what I feel is good enough to be replayed on my program.
 In some cases, this is very little, and others a great deal.
 I know, it’s a personal judgment call, but somebody has to do it.

 -Frederick Passmore, Sheep Laughs Records